open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.3/InteroperableConvEnvSpec.md

 This event contains just one mandatory parameter with the key-name _dialogEvent_.
 The _dialogEvent_ can contain any linguistic information but it expected to contain a brief utterance or instruction to the recipient as to what is expected of them at this point in the dialog.
 For example, in the simplest use-case the _dialogEvent_ may repeat an utterance given by the user in order to delegate the servicing of this request to a newly invited agent.
 This parameter can contain any valid dialog event objects as specified in [Interoperable Dialog Event Object Specification Version 1.0](https://docs.google.com/document/d/1ld0tbGhQEOcZ4toCi0R4AEIWlIET8PgF1b-xKhtwsm0/edit?userstoinvite=jim42%40larson-tech.com&sharingaction=manageaccess&role=writer#bookmark=id.mnvmxlp2vaay).

-The _context_ parameter is optional and is plain text.
+The _context_ parameter is an optional part of the _dialogEvent_ and is a plain text.
 This field should contain a natural language description of the context of the request at this point in the dialog.
 It should not be used to communicate instructions from one agent to another agent.\

 ##### 1.11.1 Whisper Text Feature